A Step to Decouple Optimization in 3DGS: Preliminary: 3DGS(-MCMC) and Adam

 \section{Preliminary: 3DGS(-MCMC) and Adam}

 \textbf{3DGS} approximates the radiance field of a target scene using a set of Gaussian primitives parameterized by location, opacity ($o$), scale ($\boldsymbol{s}$), and other attributes, and renders images from given viewpoints via alpha blending.
-Further details are provided in Appendix Sec.~\ref{sec::preliminary_appendix}.
+Further details are provided in Sec.~\ref{sec::preliminary_appendix} of the Appendix.

 Typically, the training pipeline can be divided into \textbf{densification} and \textbf{pure optimization} (\textbf{P-Op}).
-During densification, new primitives are generated to enhance scene representation while redundant ones are pruned (low-opacity primitives are removed) \citep{kerbl20233d}, or new primitives are sampled from existing primitives while dead primitives are reallocated to new locations \citep{kheradmand20243d}.
+During densification, new primitives are generated to enhance scene representation while redundant ones are pruned (low-opacity primitives are removed~\citep{kerbl20233d}), or new primitives are sampled from existing primitives while dead primitives are reallocated to new locations~\citep{kheradmand20243d}.
 After densification, there is a P-Op stage, during which only gradient propagation and attribute updates occur.
-In this training pipeline, photometric loss (left in Eq.\ref{meth::the_loss}) is adopted with Adam optimizer.
-For 3DGS-MCMC, extra regularization loss in Eq. \ref{meth::the_loss} is utilized to promote respawning.
+In this training pipeline, the photometric loss term in Eq.\ref{meth::the_loss} is adopted with the Adam optimizer.
+For 3DGS-MCMC, extra regularization losses are used to promote respawning.

 In this work, $\ell$ and $\mathcal{R}$ denote photometric loss and any regularization, while $\nabla \ell$ and $\nabla\mathcal{R}$ are the corresponding gradient.